 For example, symbol is for function calls in Swift while it is [] in Objective-C making it more twisted.
 Every line in Objective-C should end with a semicolon, but it is optional in Swift and can be excluded.

-iOS app development using Objective-C has been since 20 years and despite its large code base, a large number of apps have been maintained in Objective-C. The iOS app developers have switched from Objective-C to Swift because Swift comes with better tools and properties.
+iOS app development using Objective-C has been for 20 years and despite its large codebase, a large number of apps have been maintained in Objective-C. The iOS app developers have switched from Objective-C to Swift because Swift comes with better tools and properties.
 For new iOS app developers, learning Swift is highly recommended.